eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 </p>

 ### Discriminant Analysis
-The normalized correlation matrices below show the relative success of each model when classifying defoliation using Discriminant Analysis.
+The normalized confusion matrices below show the relative success of each model when classifying defoliation using Discriminant Analysis.

                                                            Model 1 Results (All)
 <p align="center">